janmayer/talks/cloudless-testing-serverless-applications/talk.md

 ### New requirement: <br> Car Descriptions

 > We need a detailed description for individual cars <br> to display on the frontend and in our PDFs for vendors.
-The cars are highly customizable, so we every description will be different.
+The cars are highly customizable, so every description will be different.

 <!--
 - Let's consider an Example I made up for this talk